 Barsam Kasravi, MD, Anthem, Inc.

-Kim Keck, Blue Cross & Blue Shield of Rhode Island
+Kim Keck, Blue Cross Blue Shield Association

-Wright Lassiter, III, Henry Ford Health System
+Wright Lassiter, III, Henry Ford Health System; Chair-Elect of AHA

 Stephen Mette, MD, University of Arkansas for Medical Sciences Medical Center